Starriors

-Zoids: Starriors was a robot toyline created by Tomy in association with Marvel Comics in 1984.
-It was a sub-line from Zoids, but it had a new storyline that was different to Zoids.
+Zoids: Starriors, also referred to as Zoids: R.A.T.S.
+(Robot Anti-Terror Squad), was a robot toyline created by Tomy in association with Marvel Comics in 1984.
+It was a sub-line from Zoids, but had a new, different storyline.
 Six Marvel mini-comics were distributed with the toys.
 Marvel also produced a four-issue limited series written by Louise Simonson, with art by Michael Chen, Ian Akin, and Brian Garvey, and covers painted by Bill Sienkiewicz.
+The toys were not commercially successful.
+After the initial wave, there were only eight more toys produced, and only two additional minicomics.
+Consumer Reports' Penny Power, when it reviewed robot toys in late 1984, found Starriors the "least-appealing robots in the group".